quantsingularity/QuantumBallot/documentation/developer_guide/README.md

 # Developer Guide

-This guide provides comprehensive information for developers working on the Chainocracy blockchain-based voting system.
+This guide provides comprehensive information for developers working on the QuantumBallot blockchain-based voting system.

 ## Development Environment Setup